What Other Kids Are Reading

 Relaxers can make your scalp itchy and red, make your hair break more easily, or burn your scalp if they aren't used the right way.
 That's why a parent or a professional should help you do it.

 What else can you do to make sure it goes well?
 Don't scratch, brush, or comb your hair right before you get your hair relaxed.
 This can increase the chances that your scalp will be irritated.
-When your hair starts to grow in curly again, don't use the relaxer again for at least 6 weeks.
+When your hair starts to grow in curly again, don't use the relaxer again for at least 6 weeks, and only use it on the newly grown hair.
 The more you use these chemicals, the more damaged your hair can get.

 From Straight to Curly